xplosionmind/old.tommi.space/_notes/public/Notes on Indistractable.md

 From Plato's <cite><a href="https://classics.mit.edu/Plato/phaedrus.html">Phaedrus</a></cite>: Socrates points out that the written word <q cite="Socrates">forgetfulness in the learners’ soul</q>

-The first, main and primary cause of distraction is not themore immediate one, the one intuitively linked to our activity, but it's much deeper, and it lies in our response:\
+The first, main and primary cause of distraction is not themore immediate one, the one intuitively linked to our activity, but it’s much deeper, and it lies in our response:\
-> Distraction, it turns out, isn't about the distraction itself; rather, it's about how we respond to it.
+> Distraction, it turns out, isn't about the distraction itself; rather, it’s about how we respond to it.

 p.25